waptd1/2D_Inversion/README.md

 # 2D_Inversion
 Title of the manuscript:

-Surface wave based two-dimensional ground exploration by using fixed array and fixed source configuration
+Surface wave based two-dimensional ground exploration by using a fixed array and fixed source configuration

 Authors:
 Abdullah Talib, Jyant Kumar